Healthy Communities

 Community Health Partnerships (CHeP) of the Indiana Clinical and Translational Sciences Institute (CTSI) aims to link the experience and skills of community leaders, health professionals, and university researchers to improve the health of Indiana citizens.
 Indiana University, Purdue University, and the University of Notre Dame along with other universities across the state are collaborating to engage Indiana communities and citizens as partners in the research process to achieve the goal of a healthier state.
 With the advice and participation of community leaders, CHeP seeks to provide better ways to conduct and disseminate research about health to Indiana’s communities and citizens.
 Purdue Extension is a crucial partner in this statewide work which helps to expand the reach of CHeP to be statewide in scope.

 - Purdue Extension professionals in several counties have worked closely with CINH to listen to community health needs and build implementation plans.
-The current focus is now on Public Health Areas 1 and 7 where Purdue Extension professionals continue to play a key role in this community work.
+The recent focus is now on Public Health Areas 1 and 7 where Purdue Extension professionals continue to play a key role in this community work.

 How Can Health and Human Sciences Extension Help You?